lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 #  Records, versioning, documentations, testing standards

 ## Learning, Need & Assistance Areas:
-- What are the learning and fittness limiting factors in coordinated decisions and projects?
+- What are the learning and fitness limiting factors in coordinated decisions and projects?
 - Project Neem
 - Project Uma